 Climb up the marble staircase and enter through a keyed glass door to reach this spacious lounge.
 After entry, your eyes are immediately drawn to an attractive floor-to-ceiling media wall showing colorful videos shot in Hyde Park.

-Although there are no windows in this lounge, the interior design is such that I didn’t really notice the lack of natural light.
-One unusual thing about the lounge is the slight rumble of tube trains passing below from time to time, serving to remind guests that they’re in the heart of London.
+Although there are no windows in this lounge, the interior design is such that I didn’t notice the lack of natural light.
+One unusual thing about the lounge is the slight rumble of tube trains passing below occasionally, reminding guests that they’re in the heart of London.

 The food offering in the executive lounge at the JW Marriott London is generous.
 The morning spread includes scrambled eggs, boiled eggs, sausages, cereal, and hot porridge.
 The main island area showcases a large array of pastries, fruit and charcuterie, and cheeses.
-Also on offer are Actimel drinks and yogurts as well as juices and coffees.
-The breakfast is self-service, but there is plenty of room and collecting the food is enjoyable.
+Also on offer are Actimel drinks, yogurts, juices, and coffees.
+The breakfast is self-service, but there is plenty of room, and collecting the food is enjoyable.